Iaroslav-Iatsenko/text_classifier/README.md

 # Text Classification App

 This application helps companies allocate user requests to specific departments.
-It is designed to handle multilingual inputs, with a focus on Bulgarian as demonstrated in the sample data.
+It is designed to handle multilingual inputs.

 ## Problem Statement